 - Ensure that the selected foam product(s) meet applicable requirements (such as Mil-Spec, Underwriters Laboratories (UL), or Factory Mutual compliance).
 These organizations audit manufacturers to ensure compliance with their standards.

-Where two or more foam products meet applicable performance requirements, the foam with the best environmental performance should be selected.
+Where two or more foam products meet applicable performance requirements, the foam with the best environmental performance may be considered for use.
 Alternatives currently available as replacement products for legacy AFFF include products discussed in the following sections.

 Most foam manufacturers now produce Class B F3s.
 Performance of these foams should be evaluated carefully as future purchasing decisions are made.
-As of September 2019, F3s are not yet approved for use on Class B fires at federal- and FAA-regulated facilities that require Mil-Spec–compliant AFFF.
-But a mandate within the FAA Reauthorization Act of 2018 (enacted October 5, 2018) directs the FAA to stop requiring the use of fluorinated foam no later than 3 years from the date of enactment (October 4, 2021), so F3 use is anticipated at FAA-regulated facilities in the near future.
+As of Spring 2022, F3s are not yet approved for use on Class B fires at federal- and FAA-regulated facilities that require Mil-Spec–compliant AFFF.
+But a mandate within the FAA Reauthorization Act of 2018 (enacted October 5, 2018) directs the FAA to stop requiring the use of fluorinated foam no later than 3 years from the date of enactment (October 4, 2021), so F3 use is anticipated at FAA-regulated facilities in the near future (FAA 2018).

 There continues to be robust discussion regarding the replacement of AFFF products with F3 formulations.
 For example, the organization IPEN has published a document titled Fluorine-Free Firefighting Foams (3F): Viable Alternatives to Fluorinated Aqueous Film-Forming Foams (AFFF), which states that F3 products are as effective in combating Class B fires as AFFF and concludes that because of the lower environmental impact of F3 products, the use of AFFF should be discontinued (IPEN 2018).
 The Fire Fighting Foam Coalition (FFFC) produced a three-page document responding to the IPEN paper, which discusses technical details regarding differences in foam performance for certain types of Class B fires and performance standards (as opposed to composition standards) that continue to necessitate the use of AFFF or other fluorochemical products for certain hazards.
 Additional challenges to the replacement of AFFF with F3 foams are also described in the FFFC document (FFFC 2018).